fiftydinar/gidro-os/README.md

 ## Installation (ISO) [Recommended]

+> [!IMPORTANT]
-Please read the [Wiki](https://github.com/fiftydinar/gidro-os/wiki) before proceeding with the installation.
+> Please read the [Wiki](https://github.com/fiftydinar/gidro-os/wiki) before proceeding with the installation.

+> [!IMPORTANT]
+> Backup your important data before proceeding with the installation.

 ISO doesn't require an active internet connection during its usage.